devbikash24/llama2_based_medical_chabot/README.md

 ```

-### Download the quantize model from the link provided in model folder & keep the model in the model directory:
+### step 05- Download the quantize model from the link provided in model folder & keep the model in the model directory:

 ```ini
 ## Download the Llama 2 Model: